 Budgeting for marketing is still important; without marketing, your business is going to struggle with promotion and exposure.
 The key is knowing how much to budget for marketing, and how to use other resources within your company to create additional growth.

 Companies relying on marketing to fuel growth put a great deal of emphasis on the top of the funnel.
 88% of marketers currently use content marketing to attract a defined audience and drive action.
 That action is a movement from the top of the funnel down into a conversion or opt-in where a visitor becomes a lead that is passed on to sales.

 A full 85% of marketers state that lead generation is the most important goal of their marketing efforts.

 The problem is that there are segments of the funnel that are being missed.
 Beyond the acquisition of the customer, there’s an entire lifecycle that many aren’t leveraging for growth.

-Growth marketing focuses on the total lifetime value of the customer, employing tactics designed to improve not only the value of initial sales, but also the number and frequency of purchases in the future.
+Growth marketing (sometimes called a growth hacking) is the process of developing and executing experiments (usually over a short period of time) that are designed to quickly grow a company.
+These experiments typically focus on the total lifetime value of the customer, employing tactics designed to improve not only the value of initial sales but also the number and frequency of purchases in the future.

 This is important when you consider that existing customers are more likely to try new products and spend 31% more when they make a purchase, when compared to new customers.
 It’s also easier to sell to existing customers.